 - single-sex mechanisms or diseases (for example, ovarian cancer)

 Other reasons for conducting research in a single sex given by applicants will be considered as part of the peer review process.
 These may include logistical or ethical considerations and should have robust justification.

 In most cases, female variability will not be sufficient as a justification for using only one sex.
 MRC will also not accept as justification that prior work has been performed in only one sex, or that there is a lack of evidence of sex having an effect.

 Use the National Centre for the Replacement, Refinement and Reduction of Animals in Research’s Experimental Design Assistant to help you plan your experiments using both sexes.

 MRC is committed to helping the research community embed consideration of diversity into their research design.

-More information on our actions so far and a summary of the community feedback can be found on the UK Research and Innovation engagement hub.
+More information on our actions and a summary of the community feedback can be found on the UK Research and Innovation engagement hub.

 How we developed this requirement

-These changes are based on the recommendations of a working group of experts in biomedical research, statistics and experimental design.
+These changes were based on the recommendations of a working group of experts in biomedical research, statistics and experimental design.

 Alongside advice from the expert working group, MRC carried out a survey of the research community in 2021.